rachel-meadows/rachel-meadows/README.md

 To help with this, I'm using _The Odin Project_ and a variety of online tutorials.

-Because I work full-time as an Operations Manager, I can only code in the evenings and weekends... still, progress is being made!

 ## Interested in...

 I'm particularly interested in language and text processing.
 My main language is Python and my most recent project is a command-line [malaphor generator](https://github.com/rachel-meadows/malaphor).